Very broadly speaking, people pursuing PhDs fall into one of three camps:

 You’ll be shocked to learn that university librarian jobs are the hardest to get of the bunch.
 But if you’re open to pursuing teaching careers for PhDs in a wide variety of public and private contexts, library sciences is a great option to consider.

-4. Special Education Careers for PhDs
+4. Special Education

 Special education teachers work with children and adults with various cognitive disabilities, learning disabilities, or physical/emotional problems.